openjfx/javafx-maven-plugin/README.md

 - `mainClass`: The main class, fully qualified name, with or without module name
 - `workingDirectory`: The current working directory
 - `skip`: Skip the execution.
 Values: false (default), true
-- `outputFile` File to redirect the process output
+- `outputFile`: File to redirect the process output
 - `options`: A list of VM options passed to the executable.
 - `commandlineArgs`: Arguments separated by space for the executed program
 - `includePathExceptionsInClasspath`: When resolving the module-path, setting this value to true will include the dependencies that generate path exceptions in the classpath.
-By default the value is false, and these dependencies won't be included.
+By default, the value is false, and these dependencies won't be included.

 For instance, the following configuration adds some VM options and a command line argument: